thilomueller/mqt-yaqs/README.md

 ![Banner](images/banner.png)
 ## NOTE: This is an early alpha version released to provide code for various works released in the context of my work (Aaron Sander).
 A full release will come later once more features are added.

-# YAQS (Yet Another Quantum Simulator)
+# YAQS
-YAQS (Yet Another Quantum Simulator) is a Python library, primarily focused on simulating open quantum systems, noisy quantum circuits, and designing realistic quantum hardware.
+YAQS (pronounced like the animals "yaks") is a Python library, primarily focused on simulating open quantum systems, noisy quantum circuits, and designing realistic quantum hardware.
 This repository follows a “src/” layout to keep the code organized and testable.

 ## Features